|(a) To be granted a license through substantial equivalence,

-(1) submit a completed application on a department-approved
+(1) submit a completed application in the manner prescribed

 (2) furnish a certified transcript of hours from the